menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 -OR-

-* The API offers ModifyDHCPFailoverRelationship.
-The following parameters are used for the ModifyDHCPFailoverRelationship command:
+* The API offers ``ModifyDHCPFailoverRelationship``.
+The following parameters are used for the ``ModifyDHCPFailoverRelationship`` command:

    * **Name**: The name of the DHCP failover relationship to be created.
    * **PrimaryServer**: The name of the primary DHCP server as it appears in Micetro.
    * **SecondaryServer**: The name of the secondary DHCP server as it appears in Micetro.
+   * **FailoverMode**: The DHCP failover mode to use.
    * **Mclt**: Specify the number of seconds for which either server can renew a lease without contacting the other.
-   *	**Port**: Specify the port number on which the server should listen for connections from its failover peer.
-   *	**LoadBalanceMaxSeconds**: Specify the cutoff in seconds after which load balancing is disabled.
-According to Microsoft documentation, a value of 3 or 5 is recommended.
-   *	**MaxResponseDelay**: Specify the number of seconds that may pass without the server receiving a message from its failover peer before it assumes that the connection has failed.
-   *	**MaxUnackedUpdates**: Specify the number of messages the server can send before receiving an acknowledgment from its failover peer.
-According to Microsoft documentation, 10 seems to be a good value.
+   * **SafePeriod**: Safe period time in seconds, that the DHCPv4 server will wait before transitioning the server from the COMMUNICATION-INT state to PARTNER-DOWN.
+   * **Percentage**: Indicates the percentage of the DHCPv4 client load that will be shared between the primary and secondary servers in the failover relationship.
+   * **SharedSecret**: The shared secret key associated with this failover relationship.

 Removing Failover Relationships